aleen42/PersonalWiki/Programming/JavaScript/es6/block_domain/block_domain.md

 ### Block Domain in ES6

-In ES6, `let` is based on a block domain
+In ES6, `let` is based on a block domain.

 ```js